knrdl/phoebejs/README.md

 ### Complete walkthrough

-Have a look at the [phoebe-by-example.html](docs/phoebe-by-example.html) file.
+Have a look at the [Phoebe.js by example](https://knrdl.github.io/phoebejs/phoebe-by-example) page.

 ## ⚠️ Caveats